Robert Palmer: 1985–1989: The Power Station and MTV success

 When Duran Duran went on hiatus, guitarist Andy Taylor and bassist John Taylor joined former Chic drummer Tony Thompson and Palmer to form the Power Station.
-Their eponymous album, recorded mainly at the New York recording studio after which the band was named, with overdubs and mixing at Compass Point Studios in Nassau, Bahamas, reached the top 20 in the UK and the top 10 in the US.
-It spawned two hit singles with "Some Like It Hot" (US number 6) and a cover of the T. Rex song "Get It On (Bang a Gong)", which peaked one position higher than the original at US number 9.
+Their album The Power Station, recorded mainly at the New York recording studio after which the band was named, with overdubs and mixing at Compass Point Studios in Nassau, reached the top 20 in the UK and the top 10 in the US.
+It spawned two hit singles with "Some Like It Hot" (US number 6) and a cover of the T. Rex song "Get It On (Bang a Gong)", which peaked one position higher than the original at US number nine.
 Palmer performed live with the band only once that year, on Saturday Night Live.
-The band toured, and played Live Aid, with singer Michael Des Barres after Palmer bowed out at the last moment to go back into the recording studio to further his solo career.
+The band toured and played Live Aid, with singer Michael Des Barres after Palmer bowed out at the last moment to go back into the recording studio and further his solo career.

-Some critics described Palmer's abandonment of the tour as unprofessional.
+Some critics described Palmer's abandonment of the tour as being unprofessional.
 In Number One magazine, he countered the claims that he joined the band for money: "Firstly, I didn't need the money and, secondly the cash was a long time coming.
 It wasn't exactly an experience that set me up for retirement."
 He also was accused of ripping off the Power Station sound for his own records.
 He responded, "Listen, I gave the Power Station that sound.
 They took it from me, not the other way around."